johnpeart/johnpeart.github.io/src/posts/blogpost/2017-04-21-eurovision-first-listens.md

   semifinal: 1
   final: false
   commentary: |
-    This high-energy track would be at home in European gay clubs, but with such over-processed vocals, it's underwhelming.
+    This high-energy track would be at home in European gay clubs, but with such over-processed vocals, it’s underwhelming.

 - country: "Serbia"
   song: "In Too Deep"